 How You Save on Taxes by Trading In

-As I mentioned earlier, you can save some tax money if trading is a part of your new boat purchasing deal.
-For example, if you wish to buy a boat worth $40000 and your current boat values at $15,000, you will pay the sales tax for the difference of amount, i.e., $25,000 instead of the actual new boat price.
+For example, if you wish to buy a boat worth $40000 and your current boat is valued at $15,000, you will pay the sales tax for the difference, i.e., $25,000 instead of the actual new boat price.

 Now, even if the sales tax is just 5% of the price, you will pay a sales tax of $1250.
 If the trade-in weren’t happening, you would be paying $2000 in taxes.